unalunsal/ML-for-Portfolio-Optimization/README.md

-# Machine Learning for Trading
+# Machine Learning for Trading (Under Construction)
 I will be posting seperate .py files for portfolio optimization by using Machine Learning with Python Scientific computing stack.
 Each file in this repository can be ran seperately.